Back

 Enfield London Borough Council

-It is illegal to have a barbeque in a park or open space in Enfield and police and community officers enforce these bylaws.
+It is illegal to have a barbecue in a park or open space in Enfield and police and community officers enforce these bylaws.

 Greenwich London Borough Council

-The use of a barbeque or any form of open fire in any of the Royal Borough of Greenwich’s parks and open spaces is forbidden.
+The use of a barbecue or any form of open fire in any of the Royal Borough of Greenwich’s parks and open spaces is forbidden.

 Hackney London Borough Council